neilchaudhuri/vidya-website/content/about.md

 title = "About"
 +++

+Vidya is a technology services and consulting company based outside Washington, DC, USA and is a certified Asian and minority-owned small business by the [US Pan Asian American Chamber of Commerce Education Foundation](https://uspaacc.com/).

 ## Our mission

 At Vidya, our mission is to make technology as fun and accessible as possible.
 The passion we have for technology